-In the Parenting section of our website, we try to talk about topics of interest to all parents rather than parents facing one particular issue.
+In the Parenting section of our website, we try to talk about topics of interest to all parents rather than one particular issue.
 But this month, our article turns the scope on families dealing with Autistic Spectrum conditions.
-Specifically, our goal this month is to understand some things that happen to other members of the family when Autism and Asperger’s Syndrome become part of the picture.
+Specifically, our goal is to understand some things that happen to other members of the family when Autism and Asperger’s Syndrome become part of the picture.

 Everybody Gives Up Something

 Adam, age 12, understands some of what it means for his brother to go through life with Asperger’s Syndrome, a condition that affects the ability to adapt to change and to understand basic social exchanges.
 “For my brother, it means he has to eat the same cereal every morning or he gets seriously upset, and it also means I have to help him at school, so he understands when kids are making fun of him.
 If I didn’t get him into games and stuff, he’d just walk around the grass all lunchtime.”